ulritter/FrozenPengu/README.md

 Additionally, the game provides to playmodes: a puzzle mode where you can solve levels of varying diificulty, and an arcade mode where the game provides a continuous flow of bubbles moving down.

+#### Reset Highscores:

+Then, there is there is a hidden code to seperately reset the high score tables for either puzzle or arcade mode without re-installing the game.
+This code can be entered by tapping the top 3 buttons in the settings screen using following sequences:

+##### Reset Puzzle Highscores:

+1st button - 3 taps</br>
+2nd button - 2 taps</br>
+2nd button - 5 taps</br>

+##### Reset Arcade Highscores:

+1st button - 4 taps</br>
+2nd button - 2 taps</br>
+2nd button - 6 taps</br>

-If you encounter any odd behaviour I'd be greatful if you dropped me a line about it.
+If you encounter any odd behaviour I'd be greatful if you dropped me a line.

 Enjoy!